 I had the honor to have Dr. Leighangela Brady – Superintendent at National School District to launch PilialohaNow – Building Sustainability Podcast Youth Indicators Series in May of 2020.
-Now it is a continued honor to have her launch the podcast’ weblog series’ almost 1 year later.
+It is a continued honor to have her launch the podcast’ weblog series’ almost 1 year later.

-In the beginning of the interview, I really wanted to know the state of National School District coming out of 2020 into 2021 distant learning, the challenges, successes, and concerns.
+At the beginning of the interview, I wanted to know the state of National School District coming out of 2020 into 2021 distant learning, the challenges, successes, and concerns.

 I consider Dr. Brady not only a mentor and supporter of City In Design – Youth Indicators™, but it confirms my belief mentors choose each other.

 Right away, we discussed potential ways in which youth voices are heard, the ‘voice climate’ today, and what it looks like moving forward.

 We talked about her experience with students leading the ban of straws in K – 12 schools while removing spork packets in districts.
 As students continually show, if we give them the tools, they can achieve insurmountable leadership skills with positive change, locally and globally, in the most substantive years, to carry on for their lifetimes and society’s future.

 Of course, we discussed how sustainability efforts are reverting back, such as straws and spork packets, because of hygiene concerns in schools, but that will be new challenges students will have to face confidently because of their innovative minds.